thanpolas/kansas-docs/Schema.md

 ## Indexes

-Indexes are created atomically using [the plain *String*][redis string] key/value store type, with the Index as key and the store's unique id as value.
+Indexes are created atomically using [the Redis SET][redis set] key/value store type, with the Index as key and the store's unique id as value.

 * **Type** [Set][redis set]
 * **Path** [prefix]:kansas:index:[index]